 Drinking green tea is a great way to get rid of bad breath.
 Parsley, rosemary, basil, thyme, sage, bean sprouts, and liquid chlorophyll (green drinks) are also excellent remedies.
 The chlorophyll in parsley and other leafy greens is a powerful natural deodorizer.
 A garnish of parsley on the dinner plate not only looks good, it is good for the breath when chewed.

-Occasional bad breath is usually caused by rotting food particles which results in bacteria growth and can be greatly reduced by careful brushing, flossing, and rinsing with mouthwash.
+Occasional bad breath is caused by rotting food particles which results in bacteria growth and can be greatly reduced by careful brushing, flossing, and rinsing with herbal mouthwash.
 Don't forget to brush the tongue as it is a breeding ground for bacteria.

-Low grade mouth infections call for tea tree oil.
+Low grade mouth infections and gum disease call for tea tree oil.
 Tea tree oil may be diluted with water or olive oil and rubbed directly on the gums.
+It may also be added to mouthwash.
 Brushing with myrrh powder is also an excellent remedy for gum disease and mouth sores.
 Just sprinkle a pinch on toothpaste.

 Vitamin C can fight bad breath by helping rid the body of excess mucus.
 Avoiding dairy foods can also help although adding yogurt to the diet may be beneficial.
 The acidophilus in yogurt balances bacteria in the stomach and aids digestion.

 Many times a natural mouthwash is the best remedy.
 A natural mouthwash can be made by combining a cup of apple cider vinegar with a teaspoon of ground cinnamon.
 A few drops of peppermint essential oil may be added for extra strength.
-Rinsing with salt water is also recommended as a way to kill harmful bacteria.
+Rinsing with salt water is also recommended as a way to kill harmful bacteria in the mouth.

 Excessive body odor is not acceptable in today's society.
 A daily shower or bath is usually all that is needed to keep body odor at bay.
 There are many natural recipes for deodorants.
 One calls for equal parts vinegar and aloe Vera juice.
 Another natural deodorant is cleaver tea.
 Cleavers grow abundantly in the North Georgia area and can be gathered throughout the year.
 They make a good deodorant when the tea is applied immediately after bathing.